 To identify the 10 Best Workplaces for Asian Americans, FORTUNE relied on survey data collected from minority employees at more than 600 companies for its 50 Best Workplaces for Diversity survey.
 To be eligible for the list, each company needed stronger representation of Asian Americans within their organization than exists in the United States workforce overall.
 Companies that met these criteria were then ranked based on how Asian American employees’ scored their workplace experiences in the survey.

-On November 16, 2015, Frederic de Sauvage, Ph.D., Vice President, Molecular Oncology, was named a Fellow of the American Association for the Advancement of Science (AAAS) in the section of biological sciences for his distinguished contributions to the field of molecular and translational oncology, particularly for advancing targeted therapies for the treatment of basal cell carcinoma.
+In November 2015, Frederic de Sauvage, Ph.D., Vice President, Molecular Oncology, was named a Fellow of the American Association for the Advancement of Science (AAAS) in the section of biological sciences for his distinguished contributions to the field of molecular and translational oncology, particularly for advancing targeted therapies for the treatment of basal cell carcinoma.

 Since 1874, the AAAS elects Fellows annually to recognize members for their scientifically or socially distinguished efforts to advance science or its applications.
 The AAAS is the world’s largest scientific society and is dedicated to advancing science for the benefit of all people.